 Our integration services consist of depositing our MST film on semiconductor wafers, delivering such wafers to customers to finalize building devices, and performing tests for customers evaluating MST.
 The integration license agreements we have entered into to date grant the licensees the right to build products that integrate our MST technology deposited by us onto their semiconductor wafers, but these agreements do not grant the licensees the rights to manufacture on their site or to sell products incorporating MST.
-Our first JDA included the grant of a manufacturing license to our customer and we were paid for such license upon delivery of our IP transfer package which enabled our customer to install MST in a tool in their facility and to use it to manufacture wafers for internal use.
+Our first JDA included the grant of an R&D license to our customer and we were paid for such license upon delivery of our IP transfer package which enabled our customer to install MST in a tool in their facility and to use it to manufacture wafers for internal use.
 This JDA also contained targeted technical specifications that, if met, would result in payment of a success fee to us.
 Those technical objectives were met and we have collected the success fee.
-Our license agreement with ST, which we executed in April 2023, was our first full commercial license agreement and provided for grants of a manufacturing license granted upon completion of process qualification.
-The ST license agreement provides for payments of license fees, payable upon reaching milestones for MST installation and acceptance, in the case of the manufacturing license, and upon reaching process qualification is complete and associated payments are made, ST will be required to pay royalties for all products they sell that utilize MST.
+Our license agreement with ST, which we executed in April 2023, was our first full commercial license agreement and provided for grants of a license enabling ST to install MST in a tool in their fab and to manufacture wafers for internal development use only as well as an HVM license granted upon completion of process qualification.
+The ST license agreement provides for payments of license fees, payable upon reaching milestones for MST installation and acceptance, in the case of the R&D license, and upon reaching process qualification milestones.
+After process qualification is complete and associated payments are made, ST will obtain an HVM license and will be required to pay royalties for all products they sell that utilize MST.